DOMUSNETWORK/video-games/README.md

 ### Run the Application

 Angular-seed have a preconfigured `http-server` simple development web server,<br />
-For easy `Heroku` deployment I had to switch it to `express`,<br />
+For easy `Heroku` deployment I needed to add `express`,<br />
-Now you have both options to run locally, one is:
+you have both options to run locally, one is for production and it serves from /dist:

 ```
 node server.js